Woodend

 Woodend features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.2% of all households, including 35.4% couples with children, 30.4% couples without children, and 11.1% single parent families.
-Non-family households account for the remaining 22.8%, with lone person households at 21.1% and group households comprising 1.7% of the total.
-The median household size is 2.6 people, which is larger than the Rest of Vic. average of 2.4.
+Family households account for 77.2% of all households, including 35.4% couples with children, 30.4% couples without children, and 11.1% single parent families.
+Non-family households make up the remaining 22.8%, with lone person households at 21.1% and group households comprising 1.7%.
+The median household size is 2.6 people, larger than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households